crylune/linux-lune/README.md

 **Q: Why is there no AUR package for this?**
 **A:** The AUR requires that packages be useful.
 Not saying that this kernel isn't useful, but it may be so niche, the staff could remove the package.
-If this kernel gets enough attention and enough people are interested to use it, I will push an AUR package and keep it maintained there while continuing to make releases and update source code here
+If this kernel gets enough attention and enough people are interested to use it, I will push an AUR package and keep it maintained there while continuing to make releases and update source code here.

 **Q: Will this cause any issues?
 Will it work on my machine?**